raptisj/region-links/README.md

 You can assign a keyboard shortcut to quickly activate the extension:

 1. Go to `chrome://extensions/shortcuts`
-2. Find "Regional Link Extractor"
+2. Find "Regional Link Extract"
 3. Click the pencil icon and assign a shortcut (e.g., `Ctrl+Shift+L` or `Cmd+Shift+L`)

 ## How to Use